 Over the years, the choir has toured Northern Germany, Northern Italy, Belgium, Spain, Paris, Austria and the Czech Republic.
 In Spring 2017, they enjoyed a very successful tour of Tuscany which included concerts in the Duomo di San Martino, Lucca, St. Mark’s English Church, Florence and La Cattedrale dei Santi Pietro e Francesco, Massa.

 The Singers owe much of their acclaim to the quality of Music Directors past and present.
 For the early years they were guided by Malcolm Goldring and Brian Kay and for the past twenty-eight years, they have continued to thrive under the direction of Jeremy Jackman.
 Their concerts highlight the diverse repertoire of the Singers.
-This was particulalry noted at The Brandenburg Concert Series in London where critics said that the Cecilian Singers presented an evening of the most varied music of the whole series.
+This is particulalry noted at The Brandenburg Concert Series in London where critics say that the Cecilian Singers present an evening of the most varied music of the whole series.
 However, the success wouldn’t be possible without the enjoyment of singing with dedicated and committed singers.

 Details of the Singers’ CD’s are available on their Recordings page.